The Bank of New York Mellon Corporation (BK) Stock: A Closer Look at the Analyst Ratings

 BK) stock’s latest price update

-The Bank of New York Mellon Corporation (NYSE: BK)’s stock price has decreased by -0.45 compared to its previous closing price of 44.05.
-However, the company has seen a -0.86% decrease in its stock price over the last five trading sessions.
-Barron’s reported on 04/18/23 that BNY Mellon Gains From Higher Rates as Profit Inches Past Forecasts
+The Bank of New York Mellon Corporation (NYSE: BK) has seen a rise in its stock price by 0.53 in relation to its previous close of 41.79.
+However, the company has experienced a -6.31% decline in its stock price over the last five trading sessions.

 BK’s Market Performance

-BK’s stock has fallen by -0.86% in the past week, with a monthly rise of 1.41% and a quarterly drop of -11.13%.
-The volatility ratio for the week is 2.38% while the volatility levels for the last 30 days are 2.15% for The Bank of New York Mellon Corporation The simple moving average for the last 20 days is -2.32% for BK stock, with a simple moving average of -1.93% for the last 200 days.
+The Bank of New York Mellon Corporation (BK) has seen a -6.31% fall in stock performance for the week, with a -4.33% decline in the past month and a -16.99% plunge in the past quarter.
+The volatility ratio for the week is 1.81%, and the volatility levels for the past 30 days are at 2.15% for BK.
+The simple moving average for the last 20 days is -6.20% for BK stock, with a simple moving average of -6.07% for the last 200 days.

 Analysts’ Opinion of BK